-Anne Lenk, born in 1978, studied applied theatre studies in Gießen before she changed to a course in direction at the Otto Falckenberg School.
-After graduating, she became the in-house director at the Theater Augsburg where she staged Lessing's Minna von Barnhelm, Maria Magdalena by Hebbel and most recently Hans Fallada's Kleiner Mann, was nun?
-(Little Man, What Now?), among others.
-Further stations in her career led her to Lübeck, Bochum, Aachen, Osnabrück and most recently, regular work at the Residenztheater in Munich and the Thalia Theater Hamburg.
-She was invited to the Mülheim Theatre Festival in 2013 with her world premiere of Franz Xaver Kroetz' Du hast gewackelt.
+Anne Lenk, born in 1978, studied applied theatre sciences in Gießen before switching to the Otto-Falckenberg-School to study directing.
+After graduating, she became a house director in Augsburg, where she staged Lessing's Minna von Barnhelm, Maria Magdalena von Hebbel and Hans Fallada's Kleiner Mann, was jetzt? among others.
+Further stations were Lübeck, Bochum, Aachen and Osnabrück, and most recently regularly the Residenztheater Munich and Thalia Theater Hamburg.
+With her world premiere of Franz Xaver Kroetz' Du hast gewackelt.
 Requiem für ein liebes Kind, she was invited to the Mülheimer Theatertage 2013.
-Räuberhände (World Premiere) after Finn-Ole Heinrich was invited to the Augenblick Festival in 2013.
-Her world premiere of Nis-Momme Stockmann's Phosphorus was shown at the Autorentheatertage at the Deutsches Theater in 2014.
-She holds teaching positions at the Vienna Conservatory and at the Berlin University of the Arts.
+Räuberhände (World Premiere) after Finn-Ole Heinrich was invited to the festival Augenblick mal in Berlin in 2013.
+Her world premiere of Nis-Momme Stockmann's Phosphoros was shown at the Autorentheatertage at the Deutsches Theater in 2014.
+Teaching positions have taken her to the Vienna Conservatory and the Berlin University of the Arts.
 At the Deutsches Theater she staged Hiob by Joseph Roth in the 2015/16 season, The Feast by Thomas Vinterberg and Mogens Rukov by Roland Schimmelpfennig in the 2016/17 season.
 Her production Der Menschenfeind by Molière, which premiered at the Deutsches Theater in March 2019, received an invitation to the 2020 Theatertreffen and a nomination for the Friedrich Luft Prize 2020.